 Hearing strange noises when your air conditioner is running?
 There's a strong probability there’s something wrong with your AC.
-If you ignore it, it could lead to major—and expensive—problems later.
+If you ignore it, it could lead to extensive—and expensive—issues later.
 We're going to help you understand what’s happening with your air conditioner and what you can do to fix it.

 8 Common Air Conditioning Noises

 - Gurgling - Gurgling normally indicates an issue with your refrigerant line.
-If you can't determine where the noise is emanating from, that's alright.
-An expert can help determine where this noise is occurring.
+If you can't pinpoint where the noise is emanating from, that's alright.
+An expert can help find out where this noise is occurring.
 You can learn more information on our gurgling noises guide.

 - Crackling - Crackling could come from debris in the unit or aging ductwork.
 Debris in the outdoor unit will generate a noise outside your house.
 Old ductwork can produce noise inside your house.
 Browse our crackling noise guide for more information.

-- Hissing - Hissing can be caused by a faulty refrigerant line, an internal valve leak or the compressor.
-Check out our hissing noise guide for more info.
+- Hissing - Hissing can be caused by a leaky refrigerant line, an internal valve leak or the compressor.
+Look through our hissing noise guide for more info.

-- Loud Noise - A loud noise from your external unit can signal an issue with your compressor, damper, fan or air handler.
+- Loud Noise - A loud noise from your outdoor unit can signal an issue with your compressor, damper, fan or air handler.
 Read our loud noise guide for additional information.

 - Humming - Humming can begin with fan motor issues or a damaged relay switch.
 Check out our humming noise guide for more information.

-There are some cases where you can continue to run your AC, but you do so at your own risk.
+There are a few cases where you can continue to run your AC, but you do so at your own risk.
 It's almost impossible to answer this question without looking at your system.

 In most cases, we recommend shutting off the unit off and contacting a professional.